Simplifying the algebra of first class constraints, examples on SO(3) and SO(4): Introduction

 We wish to use the redefinition process to make the algebra of the constraints as simple as possible.
 The best situation is one with abelian algebra.
 Then the system is said to be abelianized.
-We can also make use of the "canonical transformations" (CT's ) to abelianize a system whenever necessary.
+We can also make use of the "canonical transformations" (CT's ) whenever necessary.
 The first tool, i.e. redefinition of the constraints, changes the variables describing the constraint surface only, while the second one, i.e. CT, change the coordinates of the whole phase space canonically.
 It should be emphasized that the Poisson brackets are invariant under CT, while the redefinition procedure may lead to a different algebra of Poisson brackets.
-In fact, this is our justification to change a non abelian system to an abelian one.

-Converting a system of first class constraints to an abelian system has so many advantages.
+Converting a system of first class constraints to an abelian system, if it is possible, has so many advantages.
 In fact in any analysis based on the constraint structure of a gauge system one encounters the complicated algebra of Poisson brackets of first class constraints and one can not show the essential features of the problem in clear formulas.
 For example a closed formula for the generating function of gauge transformations in terms of the constraints, is not given so far.
 There have been proposed only some rules and instructions in this regard for the most general case of structure functions with arbitrary dependence on $(q,p)$ \cite{HENOUX,HENOUX2}.

 There is a similar situation for the BRST charge which is needed to quantize a gauge system.
 In fact, this charge can be written as an infinite expansion in terms of recursive Poisson brackets of structure functions which in general make an open algebra which does not terminate.
 For an abelian system, on the other hand, besides clarity and simplicity in understanding the structure of physical as well as gauged degrees of freedom, one is able to write down the generator of gauge transformations in a closed form \cite{shirzadshabani} and the expansion of the BRST charge terminates after the first term \cite{HENOUXREPORT}.